MagmaDNN/magmadnn/docs/contributing.md

 There are several different naming conventions used throughout the project.

 ### File Naming
 First and foremost, device and host distinction.
 Code that is device kernels only should be in their own source files.
 These source files should be named `*_device.cu`.
-Device files should only kernels and host functions to call these kernels.
+Device files should only contain kernels and host functions to call these kernels.

 Host code files do not require a special ending and should be in `*.cpp` files.

-Any internal utility functions should be in the `magmadnn::internal` namespace and should reside in files with a name such as `*_internal*.*`.
+Any internal utility functions should be in the `magmadnn::...::internal` namespace and should reside in files with a name such as `*_internal*.*`.
 For instance, a file that contains tensor addition utilities might be called `tensor_add_internal.cpp`.
 If that same utility contained device code, then it could be `tensor_add_internal_device.cu`.

 If a file contains a class, then the filename should be the same as the classname.
 For example, the class `foo` should reside in files `foo.h` and `foo.cpp`.